OpieSoA/OpieSoA/README.md

 I'm a Student Developer and Professional Discord Server Builder!! 👨‍💻 <br>
 My skills include to Frontend Development AND learning new things being what I am the best at!

-I am working on different personal projects to gain experience and build connections.
-I am currently an ITF Taekwondo Instructor and Community Manager of GEBA Taekwondo.
+I'm working on different personal projects to gain experience and build connections.
+And also currently working as Instructor and Community Manager on Taekwondo GEBA.

 ### ![Website](https://user-images.githubusercontent.com/74331400/161770871-5b1129ca-a4ed-491f-810a-98df2ad65714.png) Currently working on TKD ITF Web page (paused)<br>
 **Project Name:** Taekwondo GEBA<br>